-Remember, stories will be judged in part on how well they embrace the opening and closing lines.
+Remember, stories and poems will be judged in part on how well they embrace the opening and closing lines.
 Part of that is how well — how creatively, how cleverly — you bend those lines to your own purpose.

 It says my story must be in English.
 Does that mean I can't use foreign words?

 Your story should be written for an English-reading audience.
 You may of course use foreign words.
-Where would we be, after all, without cognoscenti, blitzkrieg, bon voyage, ad nauseum...?
+Where would we be, after all, without cognoscenti, blitzkrieg, bon voyage, hamsterkauf, ad nauseum...?

 Hmm.
-We're not sure what you mean by something else, but we're agnostic when it comes to color v. colour, curb v. kerb, biscuit v. cookie, fry v. chip, chip v. crisp, et cetera.
+We're not sure what you mean by "something else," but we're agnostic when it comes to color v. colour, curb v. kerb, biscuit v. cookie, fry v. chip, chip v. crisp, et cetera.

-Why is there a voluntary $10 entry fee?
+Why is there an entry fee?

 We're a small press, we love writers and writing, but running a contest, even a small contest such as this one, is neither easy nor inexpensive.
-The voluntary entry fee for the competition covers some of the administrative costs of running the competition.
+The entry fee for the competition covers some of the administrative costs of running the competition.
 While it will never cover all our costs, collecting the fee will increase the likelihood that we will be able to run this, or a similar, competition again.
 That’s our goal.

 How much time do I have to submit my work?

 What do I get if I'm a runner-up but not the winner?

 An author of a finalist story or poem in the Literary Taxidermy Writing Competition will receive a USD $50 cash prize.
 In addition, the finalist story or poem will be published in a forthcoming Literary Taxidermy anthology.